SGS-J/MyFastTask/README.md

 You can test it on Postman or others Api testers like it on localhost:3000/(url that you want to test).

 ## Some utilities
-You can run the tests using npm test.
+You can run the unit tests using npm test.